LisaS7/RebelBadgeTracker/README.md

 Note - you need python installed before starting installation.

+Start by cloning this repo to your computer.

 In the terminal, navigate to the rebel badge tracker directory.

 ```